-Target objects Tag is replaced by None Hypertext link to the base object One Hypertext link to the entry set as the target object Multiple Hypertext link to the Show Target Objects page (see page 67)
+Target objects Tag is replaced by a link to

+None Base object

+One Target object

+Multiple Show Target Objects page

-However, if the expandSingle argument is present and set to off, then the tag generates a link to the Show Target Objects page (see page 67).
+However, if the expandSingle argument is present and set to off, then the tag generates a link to the Show Target Objects page.
 If the argument is absent or set to on, and there is a single entry in the target-object cache, then the tag generates a link to the Expanded Entry page.